veelenga/aws-lambda-blur-by-rekognition-label/README.md

 * must have the execution role which has permissions to use AWS Rekognition
 * must have the execution role which has permissions to read and write to S3 bucket
 * must have the S3 trigger which doesn't lead to recursive invocation
-* S3 bucket and AWS Rekognition should be in the same region
+* S3 bucket and AWS Rekognition must be in the same region